t3kt/raytk/README.md

 ### Load the Library

-Drag the tox file into the *root* network (`/` rather than `/project1`).
-There is a bug in the library that currently requires it to be placed at the root for the "Create" menu to work properly.
-This will be addressed in the next release.
+Drag the tox file into the project.
+It's generally good to add it to the *root* network (`/` rather than `/project1`), but it's not strictly necessary.

 ### Creating a Network